What is Pain?

-Pain is a signal from our body that something is not right.
-It can be due to a physical injury, some kind of disease, or emotional upset.
+Medically, pain can be a signal for another condition.
+It can be due to a physical injury, a malignant disease, or an emotional upset.
 Most types of physical pain can be treated with pain relievers, but it's important to use these safely.
 What kinds of pain medications are there?

 Common Pain Conditions